 This quote was taken from Twitter, and when I read it I thought: Hmm…, it gets like that sometimes.

-Being one of those children who had to go to church almost every day of the week and twice on Sundays, I understand the feeling of being “churched out.”
+I’m one of those children who had to go to church almost every day of the week and twice on Sundays, so I understand the feeling of being “churched out.”
 Having been in services where it feels like I’m being pumped to praise, I get what the frustration is all about.

 As a young adult I remember looking at clergy members like they were extreme when compelling the congregation to worship, and even feeling guilty for sitting so complacent in my seat, while others were deep in worship, simply because I didn’t feel the spirit.
 Maybe I can accredit that to being over the whole church experience, or for whatever reason, not being in the mood to worship.
 Even in my adult life, there has been a moment or two of feeling churched out.
 But thankfully, shortly after those moments I’m reminded of the incredible God that I serve and why I should praise Him whether I feel like it or not.